canonical/ubuntu-pro-for-wsl/docs/tutorial/getting-started.md

 Once you are in the instance shell, enter a username and password then run `pro status`.
 You should again get confirmation of successful Pro-attachment for the new instance.

-> If you want to uninstall UP4W after this tutorial refer to [this how-to guide](../howto/uninstalling.md).
+> If you want to uninstall UP4W after this tutorial refer to [our how-to guide](../howto/uninstalling.md).

 ## Next steps